FlawlessPT/yellow-project/README.md

 ### Feature flags

-A table called **feature_flags** was configured to allow you to configure your feature flags while implementing a feature that you need to be hidden while not fully implemented, allowing the team to follow continuous integration best practices.

-To create a new feature flags you just need to go to back office web apps of your project, in staging and production.
+To create a new feature flags you just need to go to back office web apps of your project, in staging or/and production.

 To use a feature on Mobile App you can use `useFeatureFlag` hook: